cschotte/blog/content/tags/n8n/_index.md

 ---
 title: "n8n"
-description: "Articles about n8n workflow automation, AI agents, orchestration, hosting, and integrations."
+description: "Follow Clemens Schotte's n8n projects on Azure, from deploying the workflow platform to orchestrating embeddings, semantic search, and a personal AI chat agent."
 ---